Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/quadratic_programs.rst

 .. math::
   \max_{\alpha} & v^T\alpha - \frac 1 2 \alpha^T Q \alpha \\
   \text{s.t.}  & l_i < \alpha_i < u_i\\
-  & \sum_i \alpha_i = 0
+  & \[ \sum_i \alpha_i = 0 \]

 Where :math:`v` is a vector and :math:`Q` a matrix.
-The sum to zero constraint is optional and the solver is designed for medium to large scale problems, and especially does not assume that :math:`Q` fits into main memory.
+The sum to zero constraint is optional and the solver is designed for medium to large scale problems.
+Most importantly it does not assume that :math:`Q` fits into main memory.
-This type of problem most often arises with Support Vector Machines, but especially theversion without the equality constraint can be found in a lot of different problem settings.
-This documnt will in the following describe the structure of the solver, how to use it and how to extend it to possibly different types of problems.
+This type of problem most often arises with Support Vector Machines, but especially the version without equality constraint can be found in a lot of different problem settings.
+We will in the following describe the structure of the solver, how to use it and how to extend it to possibly different types of problems.

 The Algorithm used is the Sequential Minimal Optimization(SMO) method which is an decomposition algorithm.
-It decomposes the algorithm in a sequence of small problems and solves this sequence iteratively until the algorithm converges to the optimal solution.
+It decomposes the algorithm in a sequence of small problems including only 1 or 2 variables and solves this sequence iteratively until the algorithm converges to the optimal solution.

 More precisely, at every iteration a working set of 1 or 2 variables are chosen of the problem and this sub problem solved optimally.
 For more information on SMO read...